cosmoscout/csp-lod-bodies/README.md

 # Level-of-detail bodies for CosmoScout VR

-A CosmoScout VR plugin wich draws WMS based level-of-detail planets and moons.
+A CosmoScout VR plugin wich draws level-of-detail planets and moons.
+This plugin supports the visualization of entire planets in a 1:1 scale.
+The data is streamed via Web-Map-Services (WMS) over the internet.
+A dedicated MapServer is required to use this plugin.

 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration